one-some/SugarAddict/README.md

 # SugarAddict
-Extension for editing the state of SugarCube games.
+Extension for editing the state of story-oriented web games.

 ### Notes
 - The extension is Firefox only for now due to me using Firefox.
 If you want a Chrome version make an issue and it might happen in a few years